JackDougherty/jack-site/_posts/2019-01-01-record-and-transcribe-interview.md

   - technology
   - tutorial
 ---
-One of my most popular posts, originally published in November 2013, is updated below.
+One of my most popular posts, originally published in November 2013, and updated October 2019:

 Trinity College students: see the <a href="http://commons.trincoll.edu/irb">Trinity College Institutional Review Board (IRB) website</a> and check with your instructor before conducting any interviews